Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Codeword Quantization Performance Analysis

-Evidently, the correlation fitting formula in Proposition \ref{Propo1} is an elliptic function.
+Evidently, the correlation fitting formula in Corollary \ref{Propo1} is an elliptic function.
 The ellipse formula always centers around $(\alpha_s,\beta_s)$.
-Moreover, the ellipse is the quantization boundary of {$\mathbf{W}_s$} when the quantization accuracy of the codeword satisfies {$c$}.
-The correlation {$c$} affects the major and minor axes of the ellipse formula.
-The larger {$c$} is, the shorter the axial length of the ellipsoid is, and the smaller the codeword quantization area is.
-Conversely, the minor {$c$} is, the axis length of the ellipse is smaller, and the lower the quantization accuracy of the codeword is.
+And the ellipse is the quantization boundary of {$\mathbf{w}_s$} when the minimal quantization correlation is {$c$}.
+The minimal quantization correlation affects the major and minor axes of the ellipse formula.
+The axial length of the ellipsoid and the area of codeword quantization decrease with the increase of $c$.
 Further, the axis length of the ellipse is also decided by {$N$}.
 The axis length of the ellipse in the {$\alpha $} and {$\beta $} domains are inversely proportional to {$N^2$} and {$N$}, respectively.
-The formula in Proposition \ref{Propo1} is more concise and easier to calculate than the approximated Fresnel integral function and provides strong theoretical support for the codebook design scheme in this paper.
-In the next section, we will design ULA codebooks based on the above Proposition \ref{Propo1}.